 - Not in Limpopo?
 Check out our list of five obscure artists to catch at this years Rocking the Daisies.

-Moonga KZambian-born Moonga’s enchanting voice combined with his ethereal sound, which he describes as “alternative soul”, has a transcendent effect.
+Zambian-born Moonga’s enchanting voice combined with his ethereal sound, which he describes as “alternative soul”, has a transcendent effect.
 The 21-year-old singer-songwriter took a break from his childhood passion for music when he moved to Joburg in 2015.
 But music wouldn’t let him go.
 And in 2016 he dropped his debut EP, Free.
 “It’s all against the norm, and we explore unusual time signatures, vocal patterns and whatever melodies we think work best,” says Moonga.

 Four-piece indie rock band The Ceramics was born out of a jam session between Joburg teens Ben, Shane, Ricky and Tess.
 “We love making music that you could just let loose and boogy to,” the band says.
 Their music is energetic, peppy and definitely gets you jiving.

 What’s it like being an indie solo artist?
 With much frustration and the occasional monumental victory.
 It’s a daily pendulum.
 But I’ve managed to find a home in solidarity with other musicians and creatives who make the experience rewarding.
 We gas each other up; They inspire me.
 I sleep well at night knowing that even though the road is not easy as an independent solo artist, there’s bare people out there doing a great job of it.
 Follow Jackie.

 What are you excited about for Oppi?
 Just being on the line-up is a big deal because, you know, it’s what you dream about as a little rock ‘n roll kid growing up in South Africa.
 Plus, there are stacks of cool bands jamming this year that we can’t wait to see live.
 That’s our favourite thing about being in a band: getting to see bands we love for absolutely free.
 Follow Ruff Majik and listen to The Hare and the Hollow.

-Adelle NqetoAdelle Nqeto, who has previously played at OppiKoppi in 2016, hails from Pretoria.
+Adelle Nqeto, who has previously played at OppiKoppi in 2016, hails from Pretoria.
 She grew up “playing in church bands for most of my teens and writing mostly just for myself”.
 She started the band Flint, meet Spark together with friends while in university and then went solo.
 “I never know how to describe my sound,” she says.
 “Folk-pop with some African and alternative influences.
 Something like that.”
 Regardless of genre, it’s beautiful; her sound and lyrics are gentle, vulnerable, hopeful and altogether pure.